reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-express-error-handling.md

 4. We can define a chain of multiple error-handling middleware functions to one or more routes and attach them at the end of Express route definitions.

-5. We can enable Express to catch errors in JavaScript promises by providing `next` as the final catch handler.
+5. We can enable Express to catch errors in JavaScript `Promises` by providing `next` as the final catch handler.

 6. We also used TypeScript to author an Express application with route handler and error-handling middleware functions.